CHI 2026 Workshop

 Attendance

 At least one author of each accepted paper must register for and attend the workshop.
-Hybrid participation options will be available.

 Organizers